By Craig Lambert, Account Executive, Upstream Solutions

 When an opportunity arises, take it.
 Addressing some of your fears head on could just be the best decision you make.
 Take me for example, given an opportunity by Upstream to join the corporate world as part of their sales team was totally outside my comfort zone.
 I was out of my depth, in a new industry, unsure of my capabilities.
 Yet here I am, two years on succeeding.
 While I credit most of that to the Upstream team that supported and guided me through those rough waters, helping me believe in myself, I still had to be the one to make that first leap of faith.

 Looking back over the last 2 years I’ve had to pinch myself how far I have come.
 Some wins are small, easy to miss, and some are big, but overall, it’s important to stop, take stock and celebrate your achievements.
 The more colleagues that feel a part of a team and cared for, the bigger the results can be.
 Bringing people on the journey, giving credit where credit is due, opens the opportunity for even greater achievements collectively.

 As my great mentor, Ray Giles, shared ‘to be number 1, train like number 2 so you are always hungry and never let your competitors strike by allowing oneself to be complacent.’
 Think and train like a winner, you become a winner.

 Yet equally important is humility.
 Humility has always intrigued me, as most of the successful people I know have this universal humility to give back and have a holistic approach to life and work.
 Don’t be afraid to be yourself and be honest not just about your successes, but also your struggles.
 Not many of us have a smooth path and you’re not alone in your challenges.
 For me, sharing my ongoing struggles of anxiety and fear of failure makes me vulnerable, but it also gives me strength to continue the process to be the best I can be.
-The last 2 years has helped me understand that regardless of my doubts, anything is possible when you focus on the positive and let the right people in.
+The last few years have helped me understand that regardless of my doubts, anything is possible when you focus on the positive and let the right people in.

 Sharing is Caring